joshfrench/om-wiki-fork/Documentation.md

   ([f value options] ...))
 ```

-`f` is a function returning an instance of `IRender`, `IRenderState`,
+`f` is a function returning an instance of `IRender` or `IRenderState`.
-a React component, or some value that React knows how to render. `f`
-takes two arguments, a root cursor on the application state and the
+`f` takes two arguments, a root cursor on the application state and
-backing Om component for the root. `value` is either a tree of
+the backing Om component for the root. `value` is either a tree of
 associative ClojureScript data structures or an atom wrapping a tree
 of associative ClojureScript data structures.